The Ultimate Neolith Countertops

 • 20mm (¾”) for countertops and exterior pavers

-The large-format slabs cut down on the number of seams needed and make it easy to cover large kitchen islands or long countertop runs while maintaining a cohesive look to the pattern.
+The large-format slabs reduce the required number of seams, making it easy to cover large kitchen islands or long countertop runs while maintaining a cohesive pattern.

 Neolith Care and Cleaning